Difference Between Psychosis and Neurosis: A Clear Guide to Two Often-Confused Mental States

 Key Differences between Neurosis vs Psychosis

-This table highlights the core difference between psychosis and neurosis: reality testing.
+The table below breaks down the psychosis vs neurosis comparison clearly, showing where the main differences lie.
+This table highlights the core difference between neurosis and psychosis: reality testing.
 People experiencing psychosis cannot distinguish what’s real from what isn’t.
 People with neurosis, however, do not disengage from reality.

 | Feature | Neurosis | Psychosis |